 Next, we add in a few mix-ins.
 True to the Girl Scout cookie, I added toasted coconut flakes and crumbled store-bought shortbread cookies.
 Once all of that is folded in with the coconut ice cream base, we layer in a few more toppings- salted caramel and chocolate fudge sauce.
 Here, you can sub in some high quality store-bought varieties if you please, but in case you’re wondering, I make this caramel and this fudge sauce.
 This ice cream won’t use the entire yield of those two recipes, so now you have a little bit of caramel and fudge to store in your fridge for a rainy day.
 Lucky you!
 Might I suggest using your caramel to make this chocolate caramel crumble cake or this salty caramel peanut butter pie?

 Once completed, this Samoa ice cream is a no-churn coconut ice cream filled with shards of toasted coconut, swirls of salty caramel and rich chocolate fudge sauce, and crunchy bits of shortbread cookies.
-After a brief stint in the freezer to firm up, the ice cream is sweet, salty, and altogether a flavorful, frozen experience that is deeply reminiscent of the Girl Scout cookies we all know and love.
 This is a brilliant way to celebrate those campfire treats and to savor that baked flavor even through the warmest of months.
 And since you’re dying to know, I’ll tell you that Brett tried the ice cream, loved it, and then promptly continued eating the original cookies from the freezer.
 Men.
 Am I right?

 When planning out your summer months, I hope you’ll carve out space to make and enjoy this Samoa ice cream.
 Nothing says summer like an ice cream cone, and once you try one filled with this frozen dream, I think you’ll agree.
 Happy summer to you all and much love from our family to yours.
 Cheers!